Complete guide: the consumer goods expansion accounting checklist

 It's essential to take the time to make sure your existing inventory management infrastructure can meet the demands that will be placed on it with your international expansion.

 Also, keep in mind that even if your current setup can deal with the extra demands, it might not be the best or most effective solution.
-So make sure that you invest the time in evaluating other options like new inventory management software and then calculate the costs of all the different options.
+So, make sure you invest the time in evaluating other options like new inventory management software, and then calculate the costs of all the different options.

-What may seem like a further expense might end up paying itself if it makes a dramatic impact on your efficiency.
+What may seem like a further expense might end up paying itself if it dramatically impacts your efficiency.

 Audit your inventory